pjpetro/EmployeeTracker/README.md

 # EmployeeTracker

-This is a CLI to query and update a database with employee information for a company.
+This is a CLI application to query and update a database with employee information for a company.

+This application requires 2 npm modules: 1) Inquirer 2) MySQL so be sure to run a 'npm install' prior to running the application

 To run the application, type 'npm start' in your command line and select an option from the list.